najexoz/najexoz/README.md

 # Welcome to My GitHub Page! 👋

 Hi there!
-I'm **MRX**, a passionate frontend developer dedicated to crafting useful and impactful web pages.
+I'm **Muhammed Najah** from **Kerala, India**, a passionate frontend developer dedicated to crafting useful and impactful web pages.
 This is where I share my journey, ideas, and experiments as I grow in the world of frontend development.
 Feel free to explore and connect!

 ![Welcome Gif](https://media.giphy.com/media/l0HUpt2s9Pclgt9Vm/giphy.gif)